 In 2018 Jack founded Bricks and has a role that straddles executive lead and strategic programming across Bricks Public Art & Creative Infrastructure Consultancy and St Annes House.

-2010-18 Jack founded and ran nomadic art galleryAntlers working with artists through exhibitions, commissions and publishing.
+2010-18 Jack founded and ran nomadic art gallery Antlers working with artists through exhibitions, commissions and publishing.
 Antlers worked with early career artists supporting them to explore some form of stretch forward in their practice.
+Graduating in 2007 with a BA Photography prior to 2010 Jack worked as an artist studio assistant and was a practising artist involved in artist led projects in Stroud.

-Sarah moved into the role of Building and Tenants Producer in January 2024 after being a front of house team member and having her own studio space at St Anne’s House since 2021.
+Sarah moved into the role of Building and Tenant’s Coordinator in January 2024 after being a front of house team member and having her own studio space at St Anne’s House since 2021.
 Sarah is now the one to come to for any enquiry related to the rental of a studio, desk or office space and is the first point of call for current tenants or any building maintenance needs.

 Sarah moved from Nottingham to Bristol in 2009 to study Drawing and Applied Arts at UWE and has since pursued both art and music and worked for various art institutions in Bristol including the Watershed and the Royal West of England Academy.
 In 2022 she completed a Masters degree in Photography, in which she developed her practice and became more involved in the Bristol photography scene.
 She continues to pursue her art practice using photography as her main medium, having exhibited in various locations as well as assisting in the curation of multiple shows.